AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 > `BDM(X|Y)` is a good approximation to `K(X|Y)` when the `Adj(X)` and `Adj(Y)` share a high number of base tensors.

-I assume that this doesn't actually rely on our data being tensors (or 2-dimenstional arrays).
+I assume that this doesn't actually rely on our data being tensors (or 2-dimensional arrays).

 > We conjecture that there is no general strategy for finding a best partition strategy [...]
 Thus the partition strategy can be considered an hyperparameter that can be empirically optimized from the available data.

 Hmm... this seems like a big gap in the whole approach.

 So this clears up some things about the partitioning strategy, at any rate.
 But I wasn't worried about the partitioning strategy anyway; I wanted to know what a "pairing strategy" is!
-The original paper BDM isn't any help since it doesn't describe conditional BDM at all.
+The original paper on BDM isn't any help since it doesn't describe conditional BDM at all.

 Going back to the topic paper of this post, it does describe a "coarse conditional BDM of `X` with respect to the tensor `Y`".
 Again, tensors are not explained at all in the paper, and it's unclear if `Y` actually needs to be a tensor in any mathematical sense.
 As I stated before, I think the authors just mean a 2-dimensional array when they say "tensor", and it seems obvious that the construction doesn't rely on dimensionality at all.
 It defines `BDM(X|Y)` as